 int() function in Python

-int() function in Python and Python3 converts a number in given base to decimal.
+Python int() function returns an integer from a given object or converts a number in a given base to decimal.

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning - Basic Level Course

 - string : consists of 1’s and 0’s

 - base : (integer value) base of the number.

 Python int() Returns :

 Returns an integer value, which is equivalent of binary string in the given base.

 TypeError : Returns TypeError when any data type other than string or integer is passed in its equivalent position.